ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Methodology

 The embedding space of the LLM-based embedder exhibits no prior alignment with the CLIP image-text representation space.
 To bridge this gap, we adopt a cross-architecture distillation strategy that transfers knowledge from the CLIP text embedding space to the LLM embedding space.
-Specifically, given a batch of texts $\{T_i\}_{i=1}^{\mathcal{B}}$, we first utilize a MLP to unify the dimensions of LLM embeddings and CLIP text embeddings.
+Specifically, given a batch of texts $\{T_i\}_{i=1}^{\mathcal{B}}$, we first utilize a single-layer MLP to unify the dimensions of LLM embeddings and CLIP text embeddings.
 To facilitate fine-grained semantic alignment, we propose an instance semantic alignment loss, denoted as $\mathcal{L}_{\text{ins}}$.
+Let $t_i^* = \text{Adapter}(t'_i)$ and $e_i = \mathcal{E}(T_i)$ represent the projected LLM and original CLIP embeddings, respectively.
 This loss function leverages text-only data to distill knowledge from CLIP's text encoder into the LLM-based embedder, defined as follows:

 Since $\mathcal{L}_{\text{ins}}$ only focuses on instance-level alignment without capturing the global embedding structure, we propose the embedding structure alignment loss $\mathcal{L}_{\text{struct}}$.
-This loss measures inter-sample distances within a batch in both the CLIP text encoder and LLM-based embedder spaces, and aligns the two globally by minimizing their pairwise distance discrepancy. $\mathcal{L}_{\text{struct}}$ is defined as:
+This loss measures inter-sample distances within a batch in both the CLIP text encoder and LLM-based embedder spaces, and aligns the two globally by minimizing their pairwise distance discrepancy.
+The structural loss is: